Do human designed systems always end up centralized?

 Even if you look at other human designed systems, which are supposed to be known for decentralization, like markets, they still tend to centralize over time.
 That’s why we have some banks that exist that can’t actually fail.
 By definition, something isn’t decentralized if it relies too much on one entity to survive.

-The same thing is true of one of the most promising technologies to be created by man, the internet.
-When it was first created, it was supposed to be an open platform for all.
+The same thing is true of one of the most promising technologies we’ve ever created, the internet.
+When it was first started, it was intended to be an open platform for all.
 A place where anyone could create their own website and put it up for all to see, no approval needed.
 All that was required was a computer connected to the internet to host it.

 While these basic principles are still true today, the internet became more centralized over time.
 Look at how most people spend their time on the internet and it’s mostly between 3 or 4 different companies’ websites or apps.
 That doesn’t seem so decentralized.
 Even something as seemingly decentralized as creating and hosting your own website as become largely centralized today.
-You have to buy a domain through a centralized service and only the truly dedicated host their own sites anymore.
+Only the truly dedicated host their own websites anymore.

 This trend towards centralization seems inevitable.
 Some people will always be more motivated than others to seize power and control.
 And they will be able to do so because the rest of us like convenience and simplicity.

 It’s a lot easier for me to order everything through one website, like Amazon, then to have to go to 10 different websites to get my clothes, food, books, devices, etc. And don’t even get me started on how much of a pain it is to do anything on Craigslist (which is still a centralized service).